highcharts/node-export-server/README.md

 ## Loading Default JSON Config

-The below JSON presents the default config that resides in the `lib/schemas/config.js` file.
-If no `.env` file is found (more on `.env` and environment variables below), these options are used.
+The JSON below represents the default configuration stored in the `lib/schemas/config.js` file.
+If no .env file is found (more details on .env and environment variables below), these options will be used.

-The format, with its default values are as follows (using the below ordering of core scripts and modules is recommended):
+The format, along with its default values, is as follows (using the recommended ordering of core scripts and modules below):

 ```
 {